datarobot/datarobot-user-models/task_templates/3_pipelines/5_python3_sklearn_binary/README.md

 ### Feature identification
 - Helper function to identify numeric data types
 - Helper function to identify categorical data types
-- Helper function to identify text data types (This is pretty cool, and demonstrates how one might write more advanced column selectors for complicated blueporints)
+- Helper function to identify text data types (This is pretty cool, and demonstrates how one might write more advanced column selectors for complicated blueprints)

 ### Preprocessing
 Numerics: